 Eternal Child - people with intellectual impairment are often seen as children who will never grow up.
 Families who embrace this idea find it hard to break out from this.
-And of course, it is then reinforced by many specialist roles such as pediatrician, GP, Service professionals, educators and broader society.
-All reinforcing this negative assumption with many people with disability only knowing this way of being treated with many learnt responsive being experienced with this.
+And of course, it is then reinforced by many specialist roles such as pediatricians, GP, service professionals, educators and broader society.
+All those reinforcing this negative assumption cause many people with disability only knowing this way of being treated and results in many learnt responses being experienced with this.
 'An adult man of 55 years who has a mental age of 6 years' is a very common negative assumption and keeps many people trapped in childhood role forever.

 Better off dead - people may not be aware they are thinking this way.
 However, we only have to take a look at the statistics around people with disability of all ages to identify that quality of life measurement that is afforded to most Australians aren't often afforded to people with disability.
-Mortality rates are grossly avoidable, with many lives cut short due to a call from medical specialist in relation to whose live is worth living and what conditions makes a person's life not worth living.
-This is a modern day reality with medical safeguarding being seen as essential for both formal and informal advocacy.
+Mortality rates are grossly avoidable, with many lives cut short due to a call from medical specialist in relation to whose life is worth living and what conditions makes a person's life not worth living.
+This is a modern-day reality with medical safeguarding being seen as essential for both formal and informal advocacy.

 These perceived devalued roles bring with them horrific consequences.
 For many people with developmental disability, due to the historical practice of being placed on a segregated path, valued roles have become out of reach.
 The more valued roles a person who is devalued has the more other nondisabled people can personally relate to them creating a safeguard against some of the negative assumptions which heighten the risk of abuse, neglect, violence and exploitation.
-We now know from the Royal Commission into Institutional Responses to Child Sexual Abuse5, segregated settings are harmful and are a factor that heightens risk of abuse of children with disabilities.
+We now know from the Royal Commission into Institutional Responses to Child Sexual Abuse, segregated settings are harmful and are a factor that heightens risk of abuse of children with disabilities.
 The more recent Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability, also heard many accounts validating this point.
+For this reason, we recommend gradually phasing out segregation.

-Phase out segregation - For many parents, "special" ECECs are like manna from heaven, an answer to a prayer, based on the advice given that their child be "safer and get the supports they need".
-We now know that segregating children with disability is not an evidence-based practice, but rather stem from traditional old ways of thinking based on negative assumptions/unconscious bias about people with disability.
+Phase out segregation

+For many parents, "special" ECEC services are like manna from heaven, an answer to a prayer, based on the advice given that their child be "safer and get the supports they need".
+We now know that segregating children with disability is not an evidence-based practice, but rather stem from traditional old ways of thinking based on the negative assumptions/unconscious bias about people with disability discussed above.
 When we look beyond the apparent benevolence of "helping" young children with disabilities, we'll know that the special education ECEC experience may well be a hindrance to a child's current and future success.